MPU-401: Modes

 The MPU-401 can work in two modes, normal mode and UART mode.
 "Normal mode" would provide the host system with an 8-track sequencer, MIDI clock output, SYNC 24 signal output, Tape Sync and a metronome; as a result of these features, it is often called "intelligent mode".
 Compare this to UART mode, which reduces the MPU-401 to simply relaying in-/outcoming MIDI data bytes.

-As computers became more powerful, the features offered in "intelligent mode" became obsolete, as implementing them in the host system's software became more efficient (than paying for dedicated hardware that will do them).
-As a result, the UART mode became the dominant mode of operation, with many clones not supporting the "intelligent mode" at all still being advertised as MPU-401 compatible.
+As computers became more powerful, the features offered in "intelligent mode" became obsolete.
+Implementing these in the host system's software was more efficient.
+Specific hardware was no longer required.
+As a result, the UART mode became the dominant mode of operation.
+Early UART MPU-401 capable cards were still advertised as MPU-401 compatible.

 SoftMPU

-In the mid 2010s a hobbyist platform software interface, SoftMPU, was written that upgrades UART (non intelligent) MPU-401 interfaces to an intelligent MPU-401 interface, however this only works for the DOS operating system.
+In the mid 2010s, a hobbyist platform software interface, SoftMPU, was written that upgrades UART (non intelligent) MPU-401 interfaces to an intelligent MPU-401 interface, however this only works for MS-DOS.
+It also does not work for all games, especially early Sierra games.

 HardMPU

-In 2015 a PCB (HardMPU) was developed that incorporates SoftMPU as logic on hardware (so that the PC's CPU does not have to process intelligent MIDI).
+In 2015, a PCB (HardMPU) was developed that incorporates SoftMPU as logic on hardware (so that the PC's CPU does not have to process intelligent MIDI).
 Currently HardMPU only supports playback and not recording.

 Contemporary interfaces

 Physical MIDI connections are increasingly replaced with the USB interface, and a USB to MIDI converter in order to drive musical peripherals which do not yet have their own USB ports.
-Often, peripherals are able to accept MIDI input through USB and route it to the traditional DIN connectors.
+Often, peripherals are able to accept MIDI input through USB and convert it for the traditional DIN connectors.
 While MPU-401 support is no longer included in Windows Vista, a driver is available on Windows Update.
-As of 2011 the interface was still supported by Linux and Mac OS X.
+As of 2011, the interface was still supported by Linux and Mac OS X.